Lumpy Skin Disease

 The compliance with biosecurity, targeted timely information campaigns, the care of the agricultural population, the culling of all animals of an infected farm as well as the disease-relevant disposal of carcasses were a major challenge in the affected regions during the epidemic.
 The application of repellents in the barn, disinfection of farm vehicles used in the epidemic area, affected barns and farm tools also contributed significantly to vector control.

-Sample type for sample collection:
+Sample type for sampling:

 Live animals: